sdsu-comp526/fall25/syllabus.md

 In May 2024, the University Senate extended its definition of plagiarism to include the un-cited use of generative AI applications, specifically: "representing work produced by generative Artificial Intelligence as one’s own."
 Academic freedom ensures that instructors are empowered to determine whether students may use genAI in their classes and to what extent.
 To minimize confusion, we report here a statement regarding the use of AI in this class.

 **Instructor Approved Use of LLMs**: Students should not use generative AI applications, known as large language models (LLMs), in this course except as approved by the instructor.
 Any use of generative AI outside of instructor-approved guidelines constitutes misuse.
 Misuse of generative AI is a violation of the course policy on academic honesty and will be reported to the Center for Student Rights and Responsibilities.
-LLMs, such as OpenAI’s chatGPT, Microsoft’s Co-Pilot, Anthropic’s Claude, Meta’s Llama, Google’s Gemini, etc. are valuable tools, which are still in their infancy, that will likely transform how we teach, learn, and code.
+LLMs, such as OpenAI’s chatGPT, Microsoft’s Co-Pilot, Anthropic’s Claude, Meta’s Llama, Google’s Gemini, or VSCode AI assistant etc. are valuable tools, which are still in their infancy, that will likely transform how we teach, learn, and code.
 However, such LLMs are highly sensitive to the (often biased) data that they are trained on and prone to hallucinations leading to inaccurate and unreliable results.
 Hence, it is necessary for the user to have a firm grasp and understanding of the material.

 * Work created by AI tools may not be considered original work and instead, considered _automated plagiarism_.
 It is derived from previously created texts from other sources that the models were trained on, yet doesn't cite sources.
 * AI models have built-in biases (ie, they are trained on limited underlying sources; they reproduce, rather than challenge, errors in the sources)